igorkll/syslbuild/README.md

 # the order of assembly
 ## this is just the order that you should use to properly understand the syslbuild concept
-* ready-made distributions/module assembly - starting point.
+* ready-made distributions/module assembly/packages download - starting point (builditems: debian, download)
-*
+* combining all modules, packages, and distributions into one directory (or several if you want to create multiple partitions in the future) (builditem: directory)
+* packing a directory into a file system (builditem: filesystem, tar)
+* pack the disk image (builditem: full-disk-image)

 ## supported bootloaders
 * grub